SIX SIS Member Information

 The register discloses the International Securities Identification Number (ISIN), the quantity and the denomination of the respective uncertificated securities.
 The register is based on details provided by the issuers of the uncertificated securities.
 It is updated on a daily basis (end of business day).

-SIX SIS Ltd does not guarantee the correctness, reliability, current nature or completeness of the information and views given on the SIX SIS website or in the main register.
-SIX SIS Ltd disclaims all liability for losses or damages of any kind that may result from use of the website or the information contained therein, or from the use of links to other sites.
+SIX SIS AG does not guarantee the correctness, reliability, current nature or completeness of the information and views given on the SIX SIS website or in the main register.
+SIX SIS AG disclaims all liability for losses or damages of any kind that may result from use of the website or the information contained therein, or from the use of links to other sites.

 Information transfer via the Internet can be subject to malfunctions, delays or errors in the data flow.
-SIX SIS Ltd is not liable for any resulting damages or consequential damages.
+SIX SIS AG is not liable for any resulting damages or consequential damages.

 Custody and Settlement Contacts

-The Swiss Stock Exchange covers the post-trade business field through its operational subsidiary SIX SIS Ltd.
+The Swiss Stock Exchange covers the post-trade business field through its operational subsidiary SIX SIS AG.

-SIX SIS Ltd provides custody services for clients in Switzerland and abroad.
+SIX SIS AG provides custody services for clients in Switzerland and abroad.

 SIX SIS is the national Central Securities Depository (CSD) of the Swiss financial market and an International Central Securities Depository (ICSD), providing complete services for the settlement and custody of national and international securities.
 It operates one of the worlds few online real-time settlement systems (SECOM) allowing market participants to settle their transactions via a single technical interface.